mnylc/islandora_multi_importer/docs/Configuring Google API.md

 * Enter the `client id` in `Google API App ID` and `client secret` in `Google API App Secret Key` and save the form.
 Note that when you save, the secret key field will blanked.

-* You should see a third form element called `Google API Auth Code` and a link ("Enter from this URL"), click the link.
+* You should see a third form element called `Google API Auth Code` and a link ("Enter from this URL").
+Click the link.
 It will ask to Choose a Google account and login.
 When loged in, it will request permission to "View your Google Spreadsheets".
 Click `Allow`.

 ![Provide Permission](/docs/images/Provide_Permission.png)